royalnationscup/royalnationscup.github.io/README.md

 # RNC - Royal Nations Cup

-Website with live leaderboards for RNC, developed by Zssork
+Website with live leaderboards for RNC, developed by Zssork with the help of Brimarine.

 ## Index

 The index page shows allows navigating to the leaderboards.
 A leaderboard has to set `"enabled": true` in order to be available in the index page.
 Else the button will be disabled and not clickable.

+## Map Pool Generator

+A random map pool can be generated on [here](https://royalnationscup.github.io/MapPoolGenerator.html?rounds=5&matches=4).
+The number or matches and rounds can be configured with a query parameter.
+The map will be random and diffrent every time when opening the site (so the generated order cant be shard with a link at the moment)

 ## Flags